harishvc/challenges/README.md

 6. [Check if a string containing parenthesis'()' is balanced](https://github.com/harishvc/challenges/blob/master/stack-check-matching-parenthesis.py) :memo:
 7. Check if a string containing parenthesis, square brackets and curly brackets is balanced [TODO]
 8. Implement stack using queue [TODO]
+9. [Design an algorithm for computing the k-th largest element in a sequence of elements.
+   It should run in O(n) expected time where n is the length of the sequence, which is not known in advnance.
+   The value of K is known in advance.
+Your algorithm should print the k-th largest element after the sequence has ended.
+   It should use O(k) additional storage](https://github.com/harishvc/challenges/blob/master/k-largest-element.py ) [TODO]

 ###Queues
 1. [Implement queue using list](https://github.com/harishvc/challenges/blob/master/queue-implement.py)